ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Mitnal
 Also known as `Metnal' , this is the Quiche Maya word for the Underworld and corresponds with the Yucatec Maya vision known as Xibalba.
 According to the Popl Vuh, Mitnal was a dark land flowing with rivers of blood and pus and populated by deities with names such as Bloody Teeth, Bloody Claws, and Flying Scab, among others.

+Dragon of the  desert ate all the elephants on this land.

 # Random Ideas: